jsweitzer/fast.ai.course_V3_notes/Lesson1_image_classification/DeepResidualLearningForImageRecognition_notes.md

 [Source](https://arxiv.org/pdf/1512.03385.pdf)

 **TL;DR**
 The source shows successfully trained models with 100 or even 1000 layers.
-On the ImageNet classification dataset they obtained a 3.57% error rate whil maintaining a lower complexity than VGG nets.
+On the ImageNet classification dataset they obtained a 3.57% error rate while maintaining a lower complexity than VGG nets.
 This method won 1st place in the ILSVRC 2015 classification competition, the ImageNet detection, ImageNet localization, COCO detections, COCO segmentation in ILSVRC & COCO 2015 competitions.
 It generalizes very well.
 It also claims that the residual nets are generally easier to set up and train than other methods.

 Deep convolutional neural networks have led to a series of breakthroughs for image classification.
 Deep networks naturally integration low/mid/high level features and calssifiers in an end-to-end multi-layer fashion, and the "levels" of features can be enriched by the number of stacked layers (depth).